jlumbroso/java-random-hash/README.md

 > standard hashing techniques do achieve practically uniformity of hashed values.

 The idea is that hash functions can "transform" data into pseudo-random variables.
-Then a text can be treated as a sequence of random variables draw from a uniform distribution, where a given word will always occur as the same random value (i.e., `a b c a a b c` could be hashed as `.00889 .31423 .70893 .00889 .00889 .31423 .70893` with every occurrence of `a` hashing to the same value).
-While this sounds strange, empirical evidence suggests it is not true enough in practice, and eventually [some theoretical basis](https://people.seas.harvard.edu/~salil/research/streamhash-Jun10.pdf) has come to support the practice.
+Then a text can be treated as a sequence of random variables drawn from a uniform distribution, where a given word will always occur as the same random value (i.e., `a b c a a b c` could be hashed as `.00889 .31423 .70893 .00889 .00889 .31423 .70893` with every occurrence of `a` hashing to the same value).
+While this sounds strange, empirical evidence suggests it is true enough in practice, and eventually [some theoretical basis](https://people.seas.harvard.edu/~salil/research/streamhash-Jun10.pdf) has come to support the practice.